What is Cloud NAS?

 Why do you need Cloud NAS?

-How do you predict exactly how much storage and performance from that storage you will need over the next 12 months?
-Do you ever have an unexpected project come up that requires more storage possibly at a different performance level?
-With legacy hardware NAS solutions, you usually get locked into a long-term contract, and if something changes, you incur the overhead and costs with a “forklift” upgrade.
+How do you predict exactly how much storage and the performance you will need from that storage over the next 12 months?
+Have your predictions ever been derailed by an unexpected project requiring additional storage at a different performance level?
+With legacy hardware NAS solutions, you usually get locked into a long-term contract, and if something changes, you incur the overhead and costs that come with a “forklift” upgrade.
 With a Cloud NAS, you are in control.
 You can create the storage you need when you need it, for as long as you need it without signing long-term contracts or renewals.
+With some solutions, you can leverage your existing hardware to host their virtual appliance to help move your workload to the cloud more easily.

 Most cloud storage has data resiliency built in by storing multiple copies of data on multiple disks.
-This resiliency does not replace the need for High Availability, SnapShots and backups, but it nice to have this level of resiliency built right into the storage used by your Cloud NAS.
+You can even distribute the data across different zones in some cases.
+This resiliency does not replace the need for High Availability, SnapShots and backups, but it is nice to have this level of resiliency built right into the storage used by your Cloud NAS.
+A good Cloud NAS appliance should build on the available data resilience offered by the cloud provider and expand on it.

 High Performance Computing (HPC):

 HPC requirements for Artificial Intelligence and Machine Learning are becoming standard.
 The power of the virtual machines you can create in the cloud today matches what you can get on-prem, but you need your storage to meet HPC SLAs also.
 The level of performance you can get from both compute and storage IOPs and throughput is increasing every day.
 With the right Cloud-based NAS, you can achieve 10s and even 100s of thousands of IOPS with massive throughput to cloud storage today.
-And as the performance of the cloud resources increases, you have the option to use this power when ready.
+And as the performance of the cloud resources increases, you have the option to use this power as needed, and the flexibility to use it only when needed.

 Backup and Archive Data:

 The data your company collects is one of its most valuable assets in today’s world.
-You can’t afford to lose it.
-And when you need to access that data, you need to be able to access it quickly.
+You simply cannot afford to lose it.
+When you need to access that data, you need to be able to access it quickly.
 Using cloud storage to store backup or archive data can be the key.
 A Cloud NAS with lower cost cloud storage gives you “endless” capacity to store backup and archive data.
 You have the flexibility to decide what level of SLA you need for the retrieval of archived data and match it to the price/performance requirements you have.
 If your SLA to retrieve archive data is days, you can use archive level object storage.
 If you can’t wait days, choose higher performance storage.
-And you want a Cloud NAS partner that can help get your data onto the archive storage with ease and low overhead.
+If, for compliance reasons, you need to plan to keep data accessible for decades, you will want a Cloud NAS that can help you automatically move the files to less expensive cloud storage for you.
+The right Cloud NAS can help you with both your increasing capacity needs and will keep costs down by moving those compliance files to more cost-effective storage.

 DevOps and Development:

-With cloud-based NAS, developers and DevOps can quickly stand up a new storage infrastructure needed for a new project and then tear it down when down (no long-term storage contract required).
+With cloud-based NAS, developers and DevOps can quickly stand up a new storage infrastructure needed for a new project (a new app, a POC, or any other type of project) and then tear it down when done (no long-term storage contract required).
 The storage needed is always available to be allocated at the performance required for the project.

 When considering a Cloud NAS partner, it’s important to understand your current and potential future requirements.
 Most cloud NAS offerings include “table stakes” NAS functionality, but the devil can be in the details.